pingcap/dm/docs/RFCS/20211008_dml_execution_optimization.md

 = DELETE tb WHERE (a) IN (1),(2);
 ```

-By combining multiple update statements into a single `INSERT ON DUPLICATE UPDATE` statement, TiDB can use batch get rather than point get, which will reduct grpc usage.
+By combining multiple update statements into a single `INSERT ON DUPLICATE UPDATE` statement, TiDB can use batch get rather than point get, which will reduct gRPC usage.

 ### DML Flow